hexoul/aws-lambda-eth-proxy/README.md

 # Build
 1. Move to root directory of this repo
 2. Build on your preference
-  - In case of lambda that is cross-compile,
+  - In case of Lambda that is cross-compile,
 `make` or `make lambda`
+  - In case of Lambda with remote branch,
+`make branch=master remote`
   - In case of compile for local machine,
 `make local`